 All corporation tax returns for accounting periods must now be filed online.

-If you plan to file your corporation tax return yourself, you’ll need to set up an online account with HMRC.
-You’ll also need to download HMRC’s software or get commercial software that can file the corporation tax return in the format HMRC requires.
+If you plan to file your corporation tax return yourself, you'll need to set up an online account with HMRC.
+You'll also need to download HMRC's software or get commercial software that can file the corporation tax return in the format HMRC requires.
 Read about filing your corporation tax return on the HMRC website.

 You must file the company tax return, together with your tax calculation and financial accounts.
 If you need to make any later changes, you can do this up to 12 months after the corporation tax return filing deadline.
 You must tell HMRC if you discover any errors after this, even though it is too late to amend your company tax return.